 Smoking is permitted in designated areas outside the homes.

-Employment outside the homes are not permitted until participants have reached an acceptable level in their recovery.
+Part time or Full time employment is not permitted until participants have reached Phase 3 of the program (min.
+120 days).
 This is considered on a case-by-case basis.

 All visitors must be approved by the Director.